International Coalition to End Sexual Enslavement and Religious Persecution (CEaSE RP)

 In Cameroon, Boko Haram is raiding villages and committing acts of violence against Christian women in order to terrorize the locals.

-At Westminster Cathedral Hall, alongside experts and victims of forced conversion, Father Nazir-Ali called for pressure to be put on the UN in order to add forced conversion and forced marriage to the UN’s list of crimes of violence against women.
+Father Nazir-Ali called for pressure to be put on the UN in order to add forced conversion and forced marriage to the UN’s list of crimes of violence against women.

 #RedWednesday is a petition by Aid to the Church in Need which sets out the aims and objectives that the UN International Day for the Elimination of Violence against Women failed to mention, particularly violence against Christian women and those of other religious minorities.